NirantK/nirantk.github.io/content/conduct.md

-# Code of Conduct for the Generative AI Community
+# Generative AI Community Guidelines

 Purpose: The purpose of this document is to define the standards of behavior for the Generative AI Community.
 This document is intended to be a living document, and will be updated as needed to reflect the needs of the community.